Connect Azure Data Lake Storage Gen2 for dataflow storage

 You shouldn't change files created by dataflows in your organization’s lake or add files to a dataflow’s CDM Folder.
 Changing files might damage dataflows or alter their behavior and is not supported.
 Power Platform Dataflows only grants read access to files it creates in the lake.
 If you authorize other people or services to the filesystem used by Power Platform Dataflows, only grant them read access to files or folders in that filesystem.

-By enabling the creation of dataflows with Analytical entities in your organization, via the Export to data lake service, details about the Azure Data Lake storage account, such as the name of the storage account, will be sent to and stored in the Export to data lake service, which is currently located outside the PowerApps compliance boundary and may employ lesser or different privacy and security measures than those typically in PowerApps.
+By enabling the creation of dataflows with Analytical tables in your organization, via the Export to data lake service, details about the Azure Data Lake storage account, such as the name of the storage account, will be sent to and stored in the Export to data lake service, which is currently located outside the PowerApps compliance boundary and may employ lesser or different privacy and security measures than those typically in PowerApps.
 Note that you may remove the data lake association at any time to discontinue use of this functionality and your Azure Data Lake storage account details will be removed from the Export to data lake service.
 Further information about Export to data lake, is available in this article.

 Frequently asked questions